DealNews is reader-supported.

 Extra $10 off first $20+ order

-New Uber Eats customers can apply the coupon code "affeats10us226" to save $10 on your first order of $20 or more throughout February 2026.
-Note that some exclusions may apply and this code has a limited number of uses, so don't wait too long to use it.
-This offer is valid from February 1, 2026 through February 28, 2026.
+New Uber Eats customers can apply the promo code "affeats10us0426" to save $10 on your first Subway order of $20 or more throughout April 2026.
+Note that some exclusions may apply and this coupon has a limited number of 9,000 uses, so don't wait too long to use it.
+This offer is valid from April 1, 2026 through April 30, 2026.

 Subway Footlong Offer